 Selection Process and Timeline

 The UMGF committee accepts proposals once per year, in spring semester.
 The UMGF committee will review all project proposals and select an initial round of proposals to consider.
 All proposers selected during the first round will then be invited to speak at the public hearing/forum.
 One member from the project group must be present at that event to present and answer questions about the project.
 Following the public meeting, the committee and, in some cases, the Vice Chancellor for Administration and Finance will make final selections.

-The Green Fund is currently accepting project proposals.
+The Green Fund is not accepting project proposals currently.

 Questions?
 Email firstname.lastname@example.org